ferreiro/example-monorepo/README.md

 ## How to install and execute

+> Important!
+The node version for the project is 10.
+Make sure you have that version installed in your computer.
+If you have NVM installed, run `nvm use 10`.
+If not, install it here: https://github.com/creationix/nvm#install-script

 1. Clone this repository locally `$ git clone https://github.com/ferreiro/example-monorepo.git`
 2. Install the dependencies.
 Inside the root `$ yarn install`
 3. Start both applications. `$ yarn start`